 This post may contain affiliate links.
 See my disclosure policy.

-This Hot Honey Salmon will leave you feeling like a mealtime super hero, and your family begging for seconds!
-It radiates fancy restaurant vibes, but it’s shockingly easy to make, and all you need are 7 simple ingredients.
+This Hot Honey Salmon radiates fancy restaurant vibes, but it’s shockingly easy to make!
+Ready in just 30 minutes and made with only 7 simple ingredients!

 You guys need to make this hot honey salmon recipe for dinner…like, tonight!
 It looks super fancy – maybe even a little gourmet – but it’s so dang simple to throw together.
 You can literally make this for dinner any night of the week.